godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter*  | is_draw_red()       |
 +-----------+---------------------+

-Used by the inspector, when the property must draw with error color.
+Used by the inspector, set to ``true`` when the property must draw with error color.
+This is used for editable children's properties.

 ----